mattsouth/xnat-modules/README.md

 # XNAT Plugins

-# XNAT Modules

-[XNAT](http://www.xnat.org) customisation modules from the DPUK project.
+[XNAT](http://www.xnat.org) customisation plugins from the DPUK project.

 To use (on linux or macos):
  - clone this project: ``git clone https://github.com/mattsouth/xnat-modules``